StanislavBerezin/Advanced_Node/README.md

 # Continues integration (Travis)

 Pushes code to github -> Travis checkes the pushed code -> Travis clones the project -> Then runs tests -> if its all good, send an email or do something else.

+We can instruct Travis to create its own instances of MongoDB/Redis without the need of accessing the real ones for the sake of testing.